lopsae/gick/languageReminder.md

 Options descriptions
 --------------------

--h Prints this help output and quits the script.
+-h Prints this help output and quits the program.
 TODO pending change, previous was "Prints this help output"

 -p plain path, instead of searching with pick/gick